jblavos-ut/jblavos-ut/README.md

 Feedback (along with delegation) is at the core of building trust and respect in a team.

-At $COMPANY, a formal feedback cycle occurs twice a year.
-The first time we go through this cycle, we'll draft a proposed set of OKRs for you for the next review period.
-These are not product or technology OKRs but professional growth OKRs for you.
-I'll send you these draft OKRs and upward feedback from your team before we meet so you can review them beforehand.
+At Usertesting, a formal feedback cycle occurs once a year during the January to March Quarter.
+As we go through this cycle, we'll also work on our V2Mom's for the year which will encompass product, technology & professional growth goals for you.
+This is a great opportunity to discuss the strategy for the next year and to make sure that we are aligned on our expectations of each other.

-In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I'll ask for feedback on my performance.
-In our following review, the process differs thusly: I'll review you against our prior OKRs and introduce new OKRs (if necessary).
-Rinse and repeat.

-Review periods are one of many times we'll exchange feedback.
-This will be a recurring topic in our 1:1s.
-I am asking you for feedback in 1:1s regularly.
-No matter how often you say you have no feedback for me, I will never stop doing this.
-Building a healthy feedback culture is a cornerstone of building high-trust relationships.
+If you have gone through the V2Mom process previously, we'll use this as an opportunity to close out the prior year's goals and assess the progress made.

-Disagreement is feedback; the sooner we learn how to disagree with each other efficiently, the sooner we'll trust and respect each other more.
-Ideas don't get better with agreement.
+Please tell me when you see something off or wrong, particularly if it is something I am doing or leading -- Disagreement is feedback; the sooner we learn how to disagree with each other efficiently, the sooner we'll trust and respect each other more. **Ideas don't get better with agreement.**

 ## Meeting Protocol

 I go to a lot of meetings.
-I deliberately run with my calendar publicly visible.
+I try to run with my calendar publicly visible.
 If you have a question about a meeting on my calendar, ask me.
 If a meeting is private or confidential, its title and attendees will be hidden.
 The vast majority of my meetings are neither private nor confidential.

 My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
 If I attend a meeting, I'd prefer to start on time.
 If I run a meeting, I will start that meeting on time.
 If it's not clear why I am in a meeting, I will ask for clarification on my role in this meeting.